Connect with us

 The Nakuru airport is expected to serve a million passengers annually.
 PHOTO | FILE

-A group of wealthy investors in Nakuru have launched a petition urging governor Lee Kinyanjui to help revive plans for construction of an airport in the county.
+A group of wealthy investors in Nakuru have launched a petition urging Governor Lee Kinyanjui to help revive plans for the construction of an airport in the county.

-The businessmen, who hold interests in horticulture and tourism sectors, lamented that the delay in implementing the project has been a major drag on the county’s economic growth.
+The businessmen, involved in horticulture and tourism, expressed frustration that delays in implementing the project have hindered the county’s economic growth.

 Led by their spokesman, Shadrack Koskei, the investors have urged Mr Kinyanjui to liaise with the Kenya Airports Authority (KAA) and the Kenya Civil Aviation Authority (KCAA), to revive the Nakuru airport project.

-Observers say that although this is a noble initiative, it will be difficult to revive the project that stalled in 2014 after the National Environment Management Authority (Nema) declined to approve it on grounds that the site lays on a flamingo migratory route.
+Observers say that although this is a noble initiative, it will be difficult to revive the project that stalled in 2014 after the National Environment Management Authority (Nema) declined to approve it because the site lies on a flamingo migratory route.

 The project, whose groundbreaking was scheduled for 2014, was to be located on 642 acres in the Pipeline area – about 15km from Nakuru town on the Nairobi-Nakuru highway.